Maintenance of IEEE Standards

 How can IEEE minimize unnecessary or arbitrary changes?

 The consensus process is the arbiter of what changes should or should not be made.
-The Sponsor ballot process allows materially interested parties and technical experts to determine through consensus whether specific changes should be made to the draft standard.
-Those interested in helping to ensure that arbitrary changes are avoided should participate in the Sponsor ballot process.
+The Standards Association ballot process allows materially interested parties and technical experts to determine through consensus whether specific changes should be made to the draft standard.
+Those interested in helping to ensure that arbitrary changes are avoided should participate in the Standards Association ballot process.

 Can a standard still have amendments or corrigenda?